MindscapeHQ/raygun4php/README.md

 }
 ```

 See the [Error Control Operators section on PHP.net](http://php.net/manual/en/language.operators.errorcontrol.php) for more information

 ## Changelog
-- 2.0.0 (unreleased): New major version
+- 2.0.0: New major version
   - Increased minimum PHP version to 7.1
   - Added PSR-4 autoloader
   - Removes `toJsonRemoveUnicodeSequences()` and `removeNullBytes()` methods from the RaygunClient class - use `toJson()` instead